 - Learner’s Registration and Payment

 1.2 Payment.
 Upon enrolment in any of the Online Courses, you agree to, in a timely manner, pay the tuition fee set forth in the registration process (“Tuition Fee”) for your chosen Online Course.
 You agree to make such payment either by cheque, bank transfer or credit/debit card via a personal PayPal account for any of the services available on the website.
 You may terminate your enrolment in your chosen Online Course at any time, however after payment has been made you must take note of our Refund Policy.

 1.3 Withdrawals.
 To withdraw from a course, you must contact us directly.
 Refunds will be considered according to our Refund Policy.
-Please refer to this document to familiarise yourself with your rights.
+Please read below to familiarise yourself with your rights.

 2.1 Access.
 After successful registration, meaning after you pay for your chosen course, you will be given a username and a password to access the Student’s Area.
 You are entirely responsible for maintaining the confidentiality of your password.
 You agree not to share your username, password or access any Online Course materials with any other person.
 To avoid inappropriate use of your access to the Student’s Area, you agree to supply a personal email not registered or affiliated with a company, firm, university, college or agency.
 You agree to notify us immediately if you suspect any unauthorized use of your password or access to your account.
 You are solely responsible for any and all use of your account.